Cambria, Illinois: Government

 Village board meetings are held every first and third Tuesday of the month at the Cambria Village Hall located in the old Cambria Grade School.

 Education

 Cambria is located in the Carterville School District Unit 5.
 The Cambria Grade School closed in 2001 when the Tri-C communities of Carterville, Cambria, and Crainville consolidated all Kindergarten through middle school grade levels.

-Cambria is located near John A. Logan College located in Carterville and Southern Illinois University in Carbondale.
+Cambria is located near John A. Logan College located in Carterville and Southern Illinois University Carbondale.